UzixLS/pc-kharon-386/README.md

 Top PCB:
 * Rev.A - first release.
 Please note the [errata](pcb_top/rev.A/ERRATA.txt);
-* Rev.A1 - fixed all rev.A issues; added switch for VGA BIOS variant select; removed VGA-disable switch.
+* Rev.A1 - fixed all rev.A issues; added switch for VGA BIOS variant select; removed VGA-disable switch; added EEPROM for ES1868.
 This revision hasn't been tested.